RIAPS/riaps-integration/riaps-x86runtime/README.md

 To add additional RIAPS Hosts to a system that has already been rekeyed, use ```-A <comma separated list of hostnames>``` when calling  ```secure_keys```.
 This will set the new hosts up with the same keys and certificates as the current development system setup.

 To remove RIAPS Hosts from a system, it is suggested that you remove the desired hostname from the riaps-hosts.conf file and rekey the system again.
 That way the removed host will no longer have a valid set of keys and certificates for the system.
-When rekeying a system, utilize the ```-i <absolute path to identity file>``` to indicate the current private key.

 >Note:  If a RIAPS host is moved to a new system that does not have access to the host's current ssh key pair or certificates, then it is best to reflash the host image with the released download image and either rekey the new system (if it is a fresh download) or add the host to the new system using the ```-A``` option.

 # RIAPS Platform Update Process